tspannhw/FLiPN-ChatGPT-Generated-Talks/videos.md

 Source code for Kafka API demo
 Migrating a KStreams application to Pulsar
 Step 1: Set up a Pulsar cluster and create topics for input and output streams

+migrate various Kafka application types, e.g. Kafka API, KStreams, KTable to Pulsar KoP
+Title: "Migrating from Kafka to Pulsar: A Hands-On Guide"

+Abstract:

+Apache Pulsar is a popular alternative to Apache Kafka for building scalable and performant data streaming pipelines.
+If you are currently using Kafka but are considering a migration to Pulsar, this guide is for you.

+In this guide, we will provide a step-by-step guide for migrating various Kafka application types, including Kafka API, KStreams, and KTable, to Pulsar Kafka-on-Pulsar (KoP).
+We will provide source code for the demos and provide tips and best practices along the way.

+By the end of this guide, you will have a clear understanding of how to migrate your Kafka applications to Pulsar KoP, and you will have the tools and knowledge to get started on your own migration.

+Outline:

+Introduction to Apache Pulsar and its key features for data stream processing Overview of the Kafka-to-Pulsar migration process Migrating a Kafka API application to Pulsar KoP
+Step 1: Set up a Pulsar cluster and create a topic Step 2: Migrate your Kafka producers to Pulsar KoP producers Step 3: Migrate your Kafka consumers to Pulsar KoP consumers Source code for Kafka API demo
+Migrating a KStreams application to Pulsar KoP
+Step 1: Set up a Pulsar cluster and create topics for input and output streams